sfenton3/DLRS-Github-Pages/docs/Cookbook/index.md

 ## Share your results!

 Please share your culinary creations!
-We hope to keep adding to this resource, so please send us your feedback and let us know if you have new recipe ideas.
-You’ll find us in the [DLRS Trailblazer Community group](https://trailhead.salesforce.com/trailblazer-community/groups/0F9300000009O5pCAE?tab=discussion)
+We hope to keep adding to this resource, so please send us your feedback and let us know if you have new [recipe ideas](https://sfenton3.github.io/DLRS-Github-Pages/About%20Us%20&%20Contribution/cookbook).
+You’ll find us in the [DLRS Trailblazer Community group](https://trailhead.salesforce.com/trailblazer-community/groups/0F9300000009O5pCAE?tab=discussion).

 # How to Read our Template